 ^{} Comment. de sanit. tuend. p. m.
 37. + Obs.
 Med. lib. iii. c.
-24. ‡ Zypœus fundam, medic. pars 2. art.
-6. ple ple gonnorrhæa, to consumptions, and dropsies, which have flowed from this source : and Muys has seen a man still in the prime of life, who has been afflicted with a spontaneous gangrene in the foot, which he attributed to venereal exceffes +.
+24. † Zypœus fundam. medic. pars 2. art.
+6.

 In the memoirs of curious naturalists, we find mention made of a person's losing his sight: the observation is worthy of being quoted at sull length.
 It is not known, says the author, what sympathy there is between the testicles and all the rest of the body, but particularly the eyes.
-Salmuth has seen a learned man of a splenetic cast go mad: and another man, whose brain was so dried up, that it was heard to rattle in the pericranium; and both of these disorders were occasioned by excesses of the same nature.
-I myself have seen a man of sity-nine years of age, who three weeks after his marriage with a young woman, sell suddenly blind, and died at the end of sour months t.
+Salmuth has seen a learned man of a sp'enetic cast go mad: and another man, whose brain was so dried up, that it was heard to rattle in the pericranium; and both of these disorders were occasioned by excesses of the same nature.
+I myself have seen a man sifty-nine years of age, who three weeks after his marriage with a young woman, sell suddenly blind, and died at the end of four months ‡.

 Too great a diffipation of the animal spirits weakens the stomach, destroys the appetite, and nutrition having no longer place, the motion of the heart is weakened, all the parts languish, and an epilepsy succeeds §.
-It is true, that we are ignorant, whether the animal spirits, and the genital liquor, are the same thing; but observation teaches us, as will be hereaster seen, that these two sluids have a very strict analogy, and that the loss of the one, or the other, produces the same ills.
-M. Hossiman has seen the most fatal accidents flow from a dissipation of the seed.
+It is true, that we are ignorant, whether the animal spirits, and the genital liquor, are the same thing; but observation teaches us, as will be hereafter seen, that thefe two fluids have a very strict analogy, and that the loss of the one, or the other, produces the same ills.
+M. Hossman has seen the most fatal accidents flow from a dissipation of the seed.

-^{} Institut. medic. part 2. c.
+^{} Institut. medic. part.
+2. c.
 28. † Praxis Chirurgica, dec.
 1. obs.
-4. ‡ Decur.
-2 ann.
+4. † Decur.
+2. ann.
 5. append. observ.
 88. p.
 56. § Schelammer, ars medendi universa. lib. ii. sect.
 2. c.
 4. §.
+23.

-23. these ont only the powers are lost, the body falls away, and the face turns pale; but moreover the memory fails, a cold fensation seizes all the comes hoarse ; all the body languishes by dee grees; disturbing dreams prevent sleep admi-
+'After frequent nocturnal pollutions,' says he, not only the powers are lost, the body falls away, and the face turns pale; but moreover the memory fails, a cold sensation seizes all the limbs, the sight is clouded, and the voice becomes hoarse; all the body languishes by degrees; disturbing dreams prevent sleep administering any relief, and such pains ensue, as are felt from the blows of a cudgel †.'